NextendoNetwork/splatoon-3/README.md

 them completes TLS and then abandons its own call before sending a single HTTP/2 HEADERS frame, which the game surfaces as a communication error.

+## Live Service Bans

+This server has a unique ban configuration as Nextendo Account services do not provide same-session bans on accounts.
+I introduced this fix in order to block players that would intentionally use their auth token to cheat online after being banned.
+Once a ban is entered, GameSession immediately blocks all calls for their PID, SAVEID, and all of their credentials.
+I reconfigured ValidateToken to ensure the user can't just change a part of their nextendo_account.txt on Ryujinx to be able to bypass this ban.

 ## What this is not

 This server ships **no** Nintendo code, keys, measured data, or copyrighted assets.
 It is an